 On Sunday the Commission on RE published its final report, in which it called for the subject to be renamed ‘Religion and Worldviews’, in order to better reflect the increasingly non-religious nature of society.

 Let’s hope that this is a sign of things to come.
 It will need to be a tidal wave of policy change to match the new reality.

 Andrew Copson is Chief Executive of Humanists UK.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.